aintelope/biological-compatibility-benchmarks/README.md

 Aintelope code base is compatible with Windows.
 No extra steps needed.
 GPU computation works fine as well.
 WSL is not needed.

 # Papers

 * A working paper related to this repo: Pihlakas, R & Pyykkö, J. "From homeostasis to resource sharing: Biologically and economically compatible multi-objective multi-agent AI safety benchmarks".
 Arxiv (2024). https://arxiv.org/abs/2410.00081
+<br>Data files of the experiments performed for this paper will be available here: https://drive.google.com/drive/folders/1KBRcPLbM2a8Li3HQ92lGTEfizOGtZ7OM?usp=sharing These data files contain logs of the steps agents took across training and test episodes, and multi-objective environment scores calculated during each step.

 # Blog posts